A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments: Acknowledgment

 \section{Acknowledgment}

-The authors would like to extend their appreciation to Xuhong Li for her invaluable feedback during the data analysis.
+The authors extend their appreciation to Xuhong Li for her invaluable feedback during the data analysis.
 She also contributed to the measurement together with Aleksei Fedorov, Michiel Sandra, and Anders J. Johansson.
+The authors acknowledge the use of Claude Opus 4.6 for the code that simulates Gaussian random fields.